jrfnl/clearPHP/_rules/good-practices/no-implied-if.md

 {% endhighlight %}

-The same kind of _if...then_ structure may be build with `and` though they are less popular.
+The same kind of _`if`...`then`_ structure may be build with `and` though they are less popular.
 They also work with `and`, `||` and `&&`.

-This is an 'implied if': the logical operator is made to combine logically two expressions, while it is used here to recreate a _if...then_ structure.
+This is an _implied if_: the logical operator is made to combine logically two expressions, while it is used here to recreate a _`if`...then_ structure.

-Another alternative is to use the ternary operator, which may be more suitable to specific situations (like concatenations) than _if...then_.
+Another alternative is to use the ternary operator, which may be more suitable to specific situations (like concatenations) than _`if`...`then`_.

-It is recommended to use an explicit _if...then_ expression when the code is intended to embody a condition, and let logical operators only work within logical expressions.
+It is recommended to use an explicit _`if`...`then`_ expression when the code is intended to embody a condition, and let logical operators only work within logical expressions.

 ### Rule Details